Pipes of War

 ‘Fine, then I’ll need you to create some sort of distraction so I can sneak in.’

-‘Offence taken, and I’m still going in,’ said Cap firmly.
+‘Offence taken, and I’m still going in,’ said the captain firmly.
 ‘Now help me create a distraction.’

 HyJean thought for a moment and then had an idea.

-‘Good idea,’ said Cap, taking off his cape and mask sticking them under his shirt, making it look like he had a large pot belly.
-‘I think I can do that.’
+‘Good idea,’ said the captain, taking off his cape and mask sticking them under his shirt, making it look like he had a large pot belly.
+‘I think I can do that.
+I did go to RADA.’

-Cap slipped into the crowd and began his theatrics.
+Captain Clean slipped into the crowd and began his theatrics.
 He pointed in the opposite direction down the road and started shouting.
-‘Oh my god, look!
-There’s a giant robot heading this way!
+‘Oh my goodness, look!
+There is a giant robot heading this way!
 Somebody stop it!’

 As he’d hoped, everybody turned to see where the imaginary giant robot was.
-Not-as-he’d-hoped, HyJean then snuck inside the building, leaving a desperate Cap to try and explain to annoyed onlookers why there was no giant robot down the street.
+Not-as-he’d-hoped, HyJean then snuck inside the building, leaving a desperate Captain Clean to try and explain to disgruntled onlookers why there was no giant robot down the street.

-‘Idiot,’ HyJean muttered as she entered the building and made her way up to the 6th floor, where she’d read the creature had appeared.
+‘Idiot,’ HyJean muttered as she entered the building and swiftly made her way up to the 6th floor, where she’d read the incident had happened.
 Rather than try to sneak around and keep hidden, she just confidently walked straight to the toilets, where she saw a familiar face.
-At the door was a short, portly police officer with a scraggly beard.
+At the door was a short, portly police officer with a scraggly ginger beard.

 ‘Officer Down!’ called out HyJean.